enter-haken/blog/cookbook.markdown

 ## silver searcher

-When you use the [silver searcher] code search, you can add a `.ignore` file to the root folder of your application.
+When you use the [silver searcher][ag] code search, you can add a `.ignore` file to the root folder of your application.
 This file is similar to `.gitignore` files.
 Due to the double asterix is [not working yet][agissue], a quick find can help you to find the files, which should be excluded. e.g.